 ~20% on experimentation

-You can find a more comprehensive breakdown of this process in Marcus’ guide to agile marketing planning where he looks at each stage in detail and then runs you through an example of how we determined our core channel for Leadformly.
+You can find a more comprehensive breakdown of this process in Marcus’ guide to agile marketing planning where he looks at each stage in detail and then runs you through an example of how to determine your core channel.

 Section #7: Ideation & campaign strategy